5 Free Presets for Lightroom

 5 Lightroom Free Presets Offered by FixThePhoto

-Download one of the following Lightroom presets for free that are universal and can be used both for wedding, portrait, newborn and landscape, street or travel photographs.
+Download one of the following Lightroom presets for free that are universal and can be used both for wedding, portrait, newborn and landscape, street or travel photography.

 See more: 5 Free Photoshop Actions

-Travel portrait photographs usually look best when they have bright colours and are highly saturated, but it’s hard to achieve such an effect if you take photos with your smartphone.
+Travel portrait photography usually look best when they have bright colours and are highly saturated, but it’s hard to achieve such an effect if you take photos with your smartphone.

 This free portrait Lightroom preset will satisfy everyone who wants to show off not only the subject but the surrounding landscapes as well.
 Make your travel and nature photos pop in several clicks.